 Disability, Access, and Inclusion Services for Students Statement.
 Your access in this course is important.
 Please send me your Disability, Access, and Inclusion (DAI) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
 If you have not yet established services through DAI, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
 DAI can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dai@etal.uri.edu.
-We are available to meet with students enrolled in Kingston as well as Providence courses.

 Rhody Outpost Basic Needs Pantry: Food insecurity affects up to 30% of college students.
 That means you might not have enough food to get through a day or week, you don't have money to purchase groceries or personal products, or you are primarily eating foods that don't provide a lot of nutrition because they're all you can afford.
 This can all impact your academic success.
 Rhody Outpost provides URI students who are food insecure with emergency food services and resources.
 The Outpost is housed at the Dining Services Warehouse at 10 Tootell Road, between Flagg Road and West Alumni Avenue.
 We are open every Friday from 3-5:30.
 Any student in need is welcome to visit the Outpost after filling out a brief request form.
-If you have questions about food or housing insecurity, contact Barbara Sweeney, Coordinator of Food Security Outreach, at barbara_sweeney@uri.edu, or 401-874-5633.
+If you have questions about food or housing insecurity, contact Barbara Sweeney, Coordinator of Food Security Outreach, at barbara\sweeney@uri.edu, or 401-874-5633.
 We want to help all students succeed and make URI a place with #NoRamHungry.